jeromecoupe/webstoemp/src/_blogposts/2015-12-02-simple-grid-system-with-sass.md

 ### Our variables

 Let's start by creating the variables we need to define the characteristics of our grid.
-The `!default` flag is used so that we can override those in a `_variables.scss` files down the line if needs be.
+The `!default` flag is used so that we can override those in a `_variables.sass` files down the line if needs be.
 We'll also go ahead and create the base CSS rules we need for `.grid` and `.grid__unit`.

 ```scss
 // grid variables